Septh/ts-run/.github/README.md

   }
 }
 ```

 For reference, you can find such a `tsconfig.json` file in the [test folder](./test/tsconfig.json) of this repository.

 ## Using with a test-runner
-I have only tested with [ava](https://github.com/avajs/ava) and [Node itself](https://nodejs.org/api/test.html) and it works very well in both cases.
+I have tested `ts-run` with [ava](https://github.com/avajs/ava) and [Node itself](https://nodejs.org/api/test.html) and it works very well in both cases.
 I can see no reason why it wouldn't work with another test-runner.

 ### With node:test
 This very repo is using Node as its test-runner of choice -- see the `scripts` section in `package.json`: